sods/R_data_handling/index.md

 #### Links for your additional Reading

-The sessions are implemented using and open-source software R that can be dowloaded [here] (https://www.r-project.org/).
+The sessions are implemented using the open-source software R that can be dowloaded [here] (https://www.r-project.org/).
 Familiarise yourself with the concept behind open-source software by exploring the site.

-The most effective and complete help is available on line.
+The most effective and complete help when you learn to code, is available on line.
 First point of help is "Google" where you can search for key words adding R language to find often the solution to the problem.
 This is an essential part of learning to code and to use R to explore your data. it is there for you, make the most of it.

 Some suggested sites where additional material can be found, are listed